Lard Rendering : the quick method

 If we haven’t met yet, I’m Mindy, and I’ve been a homesteader for over a decade.
 Today we’re tackling one of those traditional kitchen skills that used to be completely normal but has slowly faded out of everyday cooking: rendering lard.

-Today we will learn how to turn pork fat into beautiful, clean cooking fat for frying, baking, or seasoning cast iron.
+We will learn how to turn pork fat into beautiful, clean cooking fat for frying, baking, or seasoning cast iron.
 I’m going to show you my quick render method using a crock pot, which is easy and mostly hands-off.

 So grab your favorite drink, turn on some music, and let’s hang out in the kitchen while to make some lard.